mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 Amazon's EC2) and CPU load remained high.
 We're *using* our hardware.

 Finally we can inspect the results.
-We see that the power spectrum is very boring the corner, and has typical activity towards the center of the image
+We see that the power spectrum is very boring in the corner, and has typical activity towards the center of the image.

 ```python
 plt.semilogy(1 + power[:, 0, 0].compute())